 Some are easy on the wallet.
 Some are pricey.
 All of them are safe for kids and the environment – yes, they have that in common!

 - We love Andy Pandy diapers for their clean and soft look and for the fact that they contain zero nasty chemicals.
 Examples are chlorine, phthalates, BPA, PVC, alcohol, TBT, or synthetic preservatives.

-Manufactured from natural bamboo fibers, they ensure your little ones stay dry and comfortable.
-To make things easier, they Andy Pandy diapers have a wetness indicator.
-When you see a green line, know that it’s time to change the diaper.
+- Manufactured from natural bamboo fibers, they ensure your little ones stay dry and comfortable.
+Andy Pandy diapers have a wetness indicator.
+When you see a green line, know that it is time to change the diaper.

-For ensuring better comfort, the inner lining of the diaper has natural aloe.
+- For ensuring better comfort, the inner lining of the diaper has a natural aloe.
 Tiny perforations are also included for better aeration.

-In short, it is a great non-toxic diaper for the newborns.
+- In short, it is a great non-toxic diaper for newborns.

 - Certified by the Nordic Swan Eco Label, Bamboo Nature Diapers are safe and eco-friendly.
 They’re free of elemental chlorine, formaldehyde, phthalates, PVC, heavy metals, carcinogens, or latex.